DevopsSudhir0609/ArgoCD-Canary-Deployment/README.md

-# 🤖 AIPlanetProject
+# 🤖 ArgoCD-Canary-Deployment
-*Note:* This repo is cloned from `argoproj/rollouts-demo` and modified by `Uj5ghare/AIPlanetProject`
+*Note:* This repo is cloned from `argoproj/rollouts-demo` and modified by `Uj5ghare/ArgoCD-Canary-Deployment`
 <br>
 *Task:* Dockerizing a simple web application, deploy it to a Kubernetes cluster using Argo CD, and manage its release process with Argo Rollouts.
 <br>